In this Article

-This Excel Tutorial demonstrates how to use the Excel AVERAGEA Function in Excel to calculate the average ( mean ), with formula examples.
+This tutorial demonstrates how to use the Excel AVERAGEA Function in Excel to calculate the average ( mean ).

 The AVERAGEA Function Averages a series.
 Blank values are ignored.
 Text and and the logical value FALSE are treated as 0.
 The logical value TRUE counts as 1.

 To use the AVERAGEA Excel Worksheet Function, select a cell and type:

 (Notice how the formula inputs appear)

 AVERAGEA function Syntax and inputs: